jarenmcdonald1/portfolio-starter/content/projects/nuxt-vue-blog/index.md

 View the live site here: [kylehooper.ca](https://www.kylehooper.ca/)

 I created this blog site for Kyle Hooper as a portfolio piece as well as a resume.
-Using NuxtJS and Netlify CMS, I created a fast loading website with a full-featured CMS for the client to update the site on their own!
+Using NuxtJS and Netlify CMS, I built a fast loading website with a full-featured CMS for the client to update the site and add new project posts on their own!
 I decided to start this project with NuxtJS to learn more about VueJS as well as to compare the development process and performance with GatsbyJS.
+I learned lots about the Vue development process and am excited to try more projects using Vue!

 ![My Google Lighthouse score](./overall-score.png)